 - Place your lamp away from humid rooms/areas like the kitchen or bathroom.

-- Always use coasters/placemats for placing your lamp, this will prevent your furniture from getting damaged by the salty drip water.
-Make sure you buy a quality silicon placemat like the one we sell, you can check them out here à salt lamp placemats.
+- Always use coasters/placemats for placing your lamp, especially on wooden surface that are susceptible to damage from salt water.
+Make sure you buy a quality silicon placemat like the one we sell, you can check them out here, salt lamp placemats.

-- Use a lint free cloth to dab your lamp dry once in a while if it gets to moist.
+- Use a lint free cloth to dab your lamp dry once in a while if it gets too moist.

 Watch your salt lamp for signs of damage